declancm/cinnamon.nvim/README.md

-# Cinnamon Scroll (Neovim)🌀
+# Cinnamon Scroll (Neovim) 🌀

-A scrolling plugin written in lua that works with any movement command.
+A scrolling plugin written in lua that works with any 👏 movement 👏 command 👏.

-Is is written in lua, highly customizable, supports using single repeat '.'
-(as it doesn't break or replace your last performed command), and even supports scrolling over folds :D.
+Is is written in lua, highly customizable, supports single repeat '.' (as it doesn't break or replace your last performed command), and supports scrolling over folds :D.

 _Petition for a cinnamon roll emoji:_ <https://www.change.org/p/apple-cinnamon-roll-emoji>